Where was your favorite place to live?

 What is your signature?

 My mantra is expressing more with very little, finding ways to layer and intrigue with less.
 I always strive to arrange visual components so that they complement and harmonize with their context in design, art, photography, and/or architecture.

 A rug I designed for a not-for-profit organization—Arzu.
 They provide hope through design to women in Afghanistan by selling their hand- woven carpets and returning the profits.

-To see all of Ben’s current designs for CB2, go here.
+To see all current works by Ben Holiday art for CB2, go here.